What is Gross Sales?

 Gross Sales Calculation Example

-Suppose an eCommerce store had a total of 200k product orders in the past fiscal year.
+Suppose an eCommerce store had 200k total product orders in the past fiscal year.

 Further, we’ll assume that the average sale price (ASP) of the company’s product line is $40.00 per item.